keystonejs/keystone/.changeset/fix-field-visibility.md

 '@keystone-6/core': patch
 ---

-Fix field visilibity in AdminUI when `graphql.omit: true`
+Fix field omission in `itemView` in AdminUI when `graphql.omit.update: true` and `ui.fieldMode: 'hidden'`